lycus/mci/docs/instruction_set.rst

 Note that this instruction doesn't count as a control flow instruction.
 That is to say, multiple phi instructions are allowed in a basic block while in SSA form, and they do not act as terminators.

+raw
+---

+**Has target registers**
+    No
+**Source registers**
+    0
+**Operand type**
+    Byte array

+This instruction tells the code generator to insert raw machine code (which is given as the byte array operand) in the generated machine code stream.

+This instruction has a number of consequences:

+* The function cannot be pure.
+* The function cannot be inlined.
+* All optimizations that would affect the layout of the stack cannot happen.
+* Execution of the function within the interpreter becomes impossible.
+* It must be the only instruction in the function.

+Of course, usage of this instruction results in unportable code.

+This instruction is primarily intended to allow the implementation of inline assembly in high-level languages.
+While it doesn't give a clear way to access IAL registers, the MCI ABI guarantees a well-defined layout of locals and arguments on the stack when this instruction is present.

+It should be noted that this is not sufficient to implement full-blown inline assembly as in many C and C++ compilers.
+A general requirement of inline assembly using this instruction is that the raw blob must contain code that is neutral to relocations, as it is not in any way guaranteed where the code blob will be emitted in memory.

+ffi
+---

+**Has target register**
+    No
+**Source registers**
+    0
+**Operand type**
+    FFI signature

+This instruction marks the function as an FFI function.
+FFI functions must only contain this one instruction, which points the code generator to the actual function entry point in a native library.

+When using this instruction, a function cannot be pure and is not allowed to be inlined.

+Note that the native function isn't linked to statically.
+The execution engine (either the interpreter or the JIT/AOT engine) will attempt to locate the native entry point when the FFI function is called.

 Exception handling instructions
 +++++++++++++++++++++++++++++++